Free-form reconstruction of primordial power spectrum using Planck CMB temperature and polarization: Methods

-The MRL algorithm allows us to find a free-form primordial power spectrum which improves the fit to the observed data.
-It is a data-driven technique that can provide insights to where the primordial features may be.
-Meanwhile, as the iterations pass, the algorithm starts introducing sharp, high-frequency oscillations that `fit the noise' in the data.
-Regularising the result is therefore crucial when searching for more physically viable forms of the primordial power spectrum.
+The MRL algorithm provides a set of free-form PPS which improves the fit to the observed data compared to the power-law spectrum.
+This is a data-driven technique that can provide insights into the potential locations of primordial features.
+An important consideration is that, as the number of iterations increases, the algorithm may start to introduce sharp, rapid oscillations in the reconstruction that mainly fit the noise in the data.
+Regularizing the result is therefore crucial when searching for more physically viable forms of the primordial power spectrum.

-In our previous works, the reconstructed primordial power spectrum obtained from the MRL algorithm was smoothed by convolving it with a Gaussian kernel in the $\log$ space.
-On a discretised $k$ grid, this reads
+In our previous works \cite{Hazra2013wmapMRL}, the reconstructed PPS obtained from the MRL algorithm was then smoothed by convolving it with a Gaussian kernel in the $\log$ space.
+On a discretised $k$ grid, this is given by